25

 STARRING: Jessica Harper, Stefania Casini, Joan Bennett, Alida Valli

-GENRE: Supernatural Horror, Mystery, Gothic
+GENRE: Supernatural Horror, Mystery

 From the moment she arrives in Freiberg, Germany, to attend the prestigious Tanz Academy, American ballet-dancer Suzy Bannion senses that something horribly evil lurks within the walls of the age-old institution.